Technology and Social Change

 • Acemoglu, D., & Restrepo, P. (2020).
 Robots and jobs.
 JPE, 128(6), 2188–2244.

 • Arntz, M., Gregory, T., & Zierahn, U. (2016).
-Risk of automation for OECD jobs.
+The risk of automation for jobs in OECD countries: A comparative analysis.
 OECD WP 189.

 • Arthur, W. B. (1989).
-Competing technologies and lock-in.
+Competing technologies, increasing returns, and lock-in by historical events.
 EJ, 99(394), 116–131.

 • Autor, D. H., & Dorn, D. (2013).
 Low-skill service jobs and polarization.
 AER, 103(5), 1553–1597.